WPManageNinja/paymattic-docs/docs/manage-form-entries/stripe-payment-hold-in-paymattic.md

 category: "Manage Form Entries"
 ---

+# How to Enable Stripe Payment Hold in Paymattic

 [Paymattic](https://paymattic.com/) supports [Stripe](http://stripe.com)'s payment hold feature, which allows you to temporarily reserve funds from a customer's payment method without immediately capturing them.
 This is useful when you need to verify order details or ensure product availability before finalizing a transaction.

 ## Enable Payment Hold